Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

 \subsubsection{Peak shift}

-In Ref.~\citenum{NugDarZhd18}, the sensitivity was defined as the ratio of the peak shift to the change in H concentration.
-For a specific geometry, the peak position is generally an approximately linear function of the H concentration (\autoref{fig:sensitivity-principles} c), and we can obtain the sensitivity as the slope of the corresponding linear fit.
-This is straightforward for the larger nanostructures considered (\textit{i.e.} disks well-represented by \autoref{fig:sensitivity-principles}a) that feature one dominant peak for all H concentrations.\footnote{In the sensitivity analysis, we exclude all peaks below the mean extinction over the spectrum since those are in practice not of importance.} For the smaller nanodisks considered here, peak splitting, however, comes into play which complicates the determination of the sensitivity.
+In Ref.~\citenum{NugDarZhd18}, the (optical) sensitivity was defined as the ratio of the peak shift to the change in H concentration.
+For a specific geometry, the peak position is generally an approximately linear function of the H concentration (\autoref{fig:sensitivity-principles}c), and the sensitivity can be obtained as the slope of the corresponding linear fit.
+This is straightforward for the larger nanostructures considered (\textit{i.e.} disks well-represented by \autoref{fig:sensitivity-principles}a) that feature one dominant peak for all H concentrations.\footnote{In the sensitivity analysis, we exclude all peaks below the mean extinction over the spectrum since those are in practice not of importance.} For the smaller nanodisks considered here, peak splitting, however, comes into play which complicates the determination of the optical sensitivity.
 In systems with significant peak splitting (see, \textit{e.g.}, \autoref{fig:sensitivity-principles}b), we therefore consider two different peak shift sensitivities.
 First, we fit the peak shift as a function of H concentration after excluding all H concentrations with peak splitting (solid line in \autoref{fig:sensitivity-principles}c).
-It should be noted that with this approach, cases with peak splitting typically result in a large fitting error since the data points are characterized by large scatter (see \autoref{sfig:PdH-sensitivity-rmse} for the fitting errors).
-Second, we fit the peak shift based on the first two data points (low H limit) and the last two data points (high H limit) for either peak separately (dashed lines in \autoref{fig:sensitivity-principles}c), resulting in two sets of positive and negative sensitivities, respectively.
+Note that with this approach, cases with pronounced peak splitting typically result in a large fitting error since the data points are characterized by large scatter (see \autoref{sfig:PdH-sensitivity-rmse} for the fitting errors).
+Second, we fit the peak shift based on only the first two data points (low H limit) and the last two data points (high H limit) for either peak separately (dashed lines in \autoref{fig:sensitivity-principles}c), resulting in two sets of sensitivities, typically with opposite signs.
 The latter approach is suitable for pure Pd and low Au content since the phase transition introduces a jump from low to high hydrogen content (\autoref{sfig:hydrogen-content-at-pressure}).
 For high Au content ($\gtrsim\!10\%$), peak splitting is in practice not an issue since the hydrogen content is below 50\% at relevant pressures (\autoref{sfig:hydrogen-content-at-pressure}).